Program length: 6 months

 - Supporting documentation.
 Submit a copy of your Florida Board of Clinical Laboratory Personnel's trainee license and unofficial transcripts to:

-Education Coordinator, Department of Laboratory Medicine and Pathology
+Education Manager, Department of Laboratory Medicine and Pathology

 In the last year of your associate degree program in medical laboratory technology, you may participate in a six-month clinical rotation at Mayo Clinic.